Completed Comprehensive Architectural Assessment in 2015

 The golf course, still recognized among the best courses in the state, plates a design that remains amazingly intact after 93 years of evolution, influence and use.
 The Club continues to honor its history by featuring a likeness and reference of its original architect, Donald Ross, on its logo.
 As the KCC website states, “A Donald Ross course, for not as much as you think….”

 Clearly, the perception of Ross’ imprint on Kenosha Country Club continues to be held in high regard, as well it should.
 Ross is responsible for over 400 course designs in the United States, many of which are notably acclaimed, historically treasured and have played host to the most prestigious of golf tournaments.
 Kenosha Country Club is one of only two Ross designs in the state of Wisconsin, along with Oconomowoc Golf Club (west of Milwaukee), which was built seven years earlier.
 As such, there appears not only to be the rationale to preserve this storied course and design, but there also seems the interest and pride among the members to continue to honor and improve the course.

 To say this course is a diamond in the rough is an absolute understament.
 Rare is the occassion that an architect can essentially "rediscover" a Ross design that is virtually untouched.
 The original design is very nearly entirely intact.
 By the same token, the course has undergone normal evolutions, what with waves of misplanted trees, filled-in bunkers, fairway realignments, added tees and shrunken green surfaces... but that is all normal fare for a course nearing 100 years in age.
 The fact that the physical features of his course are essentially in their original form today is truly amazing.
-Our efforts will be centered on uncovering the details of the original design intent and presenting them again in a form that will render the course "new" again.
+Our efforts have been centered on uncovering the details of the original design intent and presenting them again in a form that will render the course more as it was originally envisioned.